Brioche knitting creates complex patterns with precision. How to knit brioche stitch and the history.

 What Is Knitting Brioche?

-Unlike other types of knitted fabrics – like Garter Stitch & Stockinette — there’s never any turning of your work!
-This is because you always work on your wrong side (Purl Side) in the same way you work on your right side.
+Unlike other knitted fabrics – Garter Stitch & Stockinette — there’s no turning your work!
+Always work on your wrong side (Purl Side).
+It’s intimidating due to the complicated patterns.
+Don’t let it scare you!

 Why Is Brioche Knitting Called Brioche?